Electric.Postgres.Inspector behaviour (electric v1.1.9)

 Load column information about a given table using a provided inspector.

-Expects the table name provided by the user and validates that the table exists and returns the relation.
+Expects the table name provided by the user and validates that the table exists, returning the OID.

 Types